Lorraine Rothman: Social activism

-In 1968, Rothman first joined a local women's liberation group that met at California State University Fullerton, and then became a founding member of the Orange County chapter of NOW.
-Rothman's collaborative relationship with Carol Downer and the Self-Help Clinic movement began when she attended a meeting in 1971 organized by Downer to discuss women's reproductive rights and abortion.
+In 1968, Rothman first joined a local women's liberation group that she met at California State University Fullerton.
+She subsequently became a founding member of the Orange County chapter of NOW.
+Rothman's collaborative relationship with Carol Downer and the Self-Help Clinic movement began when she attended a meeting in 1971, which was organized by Downer to discuss women's reproductive rights and abortion.
 In the weeks before the meeting, Downer and a few other women visited Harvey Karman's illegal abortion clinic on Santa Monica Boulevard in West Los Angeles to learn how Karman performed abortions.
 Rothman volunteered to adapt Karman's manual vacuum aspiration equipment for home use.

-A week after her first meeting with Downer, she demonstrated the prototype of the Del-Em menstrual extraction kit for their group.
-The Del-Em kit was created to allow women to perform self-examinations and early abortions without having to visit a doctor, since at the time of its creation abortions were not legal.
+A week after her first meeting with Downer, Rothman demonstrated the prototype of the Del-Em menstrual extraction kit for their group.
+The Del-Em kit allowed women to perform self-examinations and early abortions without having to visit a doctor since at the time of its creation abortions were not legal.
 In 1972, Downer and Rothman founded the first Feminist Women's Health Center (FWHC) in Los Angeles.
-Later on, she co-founded the second FWHC in Santa Ana, California.
-At the FWHC in Los Angeles, the main priority was increasing women's awareness of their bodies and allowing for there to be a sense of security.
-Cervical and vaginal self-exams were demonstrated at the clinic so that women could perform these at home and not have to worry about going to a doctors office and needing mandatory approval otherwise.
-On top of cervical and vaginal self-exams, the demonstration of the at-home pregnancy tests was introduced.
-Rothman's main priority was to allow for there to be sense of establishment within the patients as well as letting the patients know that there was 100% integrity within these programs.
+She later co-founded the second FWHC in Santa Ana, California.

+At the FWHC in Los Angeles, the main priority was increasing women's awareness of their bodies and providing a sense of security.
+Cervical and vaginal self-exams were demonstrated at the clinic so that women could perform these at home.
+This meant they could avoid going to a doctor's office to secure mandatory approval.
+In addition to cervical and vaginal self-exams, a demonstration of the at-home pregnancy test was introduced.
 Along with the tests that were taught at the clinic, there was an outreach for a patient advocacy program.
-Through this patient advocacy program, patients could receive outpatient suction abortions.
+Through it, patients could receive outpatient suction abortions.
 Approximately 60% of all surgical interventions are done in outpatient settings.

-Many women during this time were not only fighting for their equality, but to have a voice, so these important advances served them greatly.
-Rothman was admired significantly for her work, and there are several memorials honoring her legacy.